-As we mentioned before, Instagram is its own autonomous search engine.
-To display the correct terms in the search bar, you must work within the application itself to achieve that coveted ranking at the top of the search.
-Instagram now has 800 million monthly active users, making it a crucial channel for brands to consider.
-The platform competes with traditional search to offer users a richer and more personalized experience, generating content not only from big brands and publishers, but also from other users.
+As we all know, Instagram is its own autonomous search engine.
+To get the best results in the search bar, you must work within the application itself to achieve that coveted ranking at the top of the search.
+With 800 million monthly active users, Instagram is a crucial channel for brands to consider.
+The platform competes with traditional search to offer users a richer and more personalized experience, generating content from big brands, publishers, and other users.

-A solid Instagram SEO (search engine optimization) strategy is one of the best ways to increase your reach on the platform.
-Instagram SEO is all about customizing your content to appear in as many places as possible, from search results to suggested content feeds.
-Activating the Instagram search engine algorithm isn't necessarily a simple process, especially since Instagram is constantly changing what you're looking for, but following these guidelines can help you take the best possible approach to creating content that Instagram wants to show to your target audience.
+A solid Instagram SEO (Search Engine Optimization) strategy is one of the best ways to increase your reach on the platform.
+SEO on Instagram is all about customizing your content to appear in as many places as possible, from search results to suggested content feeds.
+Activating the Instagram search engine algorithm isn't necessarily a simple process, but following these guidelines can help you take the best possible approach to creating content that Instagram wants to show to your target audience.
 It can also be much easier to differentiate yourself from your competitors if you know exactly what the Instagram search engine is looking for.

 With just a few tweaks and improvements, you can easily take advantage of Instagram searches and suggested posts.
 But it's also important to check what competitors and their customers are using to appear in broader relevant searches.
 Instagram's shift from a platform for sharing leaked photos with your friends to a powerful visual search engine is immense.
 Finally, an important (albeit simple) visibility tactic is to be consistent with your Instagram SEO practices.